 Other features to look out for include a Velcro fastening strap for additional ankle support as well as quick lace systems.
 These allow for easier tightening of the boot via the simple turn of a dial while ensuring that the boot stays tight while in use.

-Kart boots follow the continental sizing system with a range 30-47.5, which includes a range of sizes for younger karters.
+Kart boots follow the continental sizing system with a range from child’s 26 to adults 48 (UK kids 8.5 to adults 12).
 The details, of which, along with UK, US and Japanese centimetre equivalents can be found within the sizing charts shown on each product page our website.

 As with kart gloves, your new boots should be a close fit.
 This is to avoid your foot moving about along with avoiding a large gap between your toes and the end of the boot.
 The result of this would be a decrease in pedal feel and control.